Watch a recording of the third Hamilton Harbour Deep Dive webinar presented by the HHRAP and hosted by Conservation Halton on June 5, 2025.

 In the southwest corner of Hamilton Harbour is Randle Reef—once the largest and most contaminated site in the Canadian Great Lakes.
 Cleaning up Randle Reef is one of the biggest steps to remediate the Hamilton Harbour Area of Concern, and it is now in its final stages.

-Join us to learn about Randle Reef and one of the largest sediment cleanups in Canada with guest speakers Roger Santiago of the Canada Water Agency and Sara Yonson from the Hamilton-Oshawa Port Authority.
+Learn about Randle Reef as one of the largest sediment clean-ups in Canada with guest speakers Roger Santiago of the Canada Water Agency and Sara Yonson from the Hamilton-Oshawa Port Authority.
 This multi-year, multi-million dollar project is a joint initiative involving the Government of Canada, the Province of Ontario, City of Hamilton, Halton Region, City of Burlington, Hamilton-Oshawa Port Authority and Stelco.

 The Hamilton Harbour Remedial Action Plan (HHRAP) is a formal process that guides the clean up of the Hamilton Harbour Area of Concern (AOC) through the identification and implementation of remedial actions to address environmental issues resulting from historical human activities in the area.